Augustines (band)

-Augustines (formerly We Are Augustines) were an American indie rock band based in Brooklyn, New York consisting of guitarist William McCarthy, multi-instrumentalist Eric Sanderson and drummer Rob Allen.
-Augustines were known for their intense shows and heavy interaction with the audience.
+Augustines (formerly: We Are Augustines) is an American indie rock band based in Brooklyn, New York consisting of guitarist William McCarthy, multi-instrumentalist Eric Sanderson and drummer Rob Allen.
+Augustines are known for their intense shows and heavy interaction with the audience.
 Numerous shows saw the band leave the stage to perform on the floor with the fans.

 History

 Following the break-up of their former band Pela, McCarthy and Sanderson decided to continue producing the songs that were originally supposed to comprise Pela's second studio album.
 The album, titled Rise Ye Sunken Ships, was released digitally on June 6, 2011.
 In September 2016 they announced that their fall tour was to be their last, following the break up of the band.

 The band derived its name from the month of August.
 Both McCarthy and Sanderson were born in August, as was McCarthy's brother, James.
 James' story is one of the major influences behind their first album.
 Pela also dissolved very quickly ("In the span of two weeks") in August 2009.
 Originally, the new band was named Augustines.
 Since there were other bands with the same name, they changed the name to We Are Augustines.

 In August 2013, the band announced via YouTube that they would return to using the name Augustines.